 Plan out the boat trip route ahead of time.

 Carefully plan your route to ensure you take advantage of the area’s best spots.
 Choose boat stops to ensure your trip has all the packages, activities, and sightseeing opportunities.
-You can choose, for instance, one that has a restaurant or offers some food, whether on a particular island or a town.

 Prepare for safety on board.